50 best camera accessories in 2025: essential photography gadgets and add-ons

 -

-There are faster cards at this level
+There are faster options too

-There are A LOT of SD cards on the market, but we think this one offers a great combination of speed, capacity and affordability.
-This SanDisk comes in capacities ranging from 32GB to a staggering 1TB and an impressive UHS Speed Class 3 rating.
+There are A LOT of SD cards on the market, but we think this one offers a great combination of speed, capacity, and affordability.
+This SanDisk comes in capacities ranging from 64GB to a staggering 1TB and an impressive UHS Speed Class 3 rating.
 However, the most impressive aspect of the Extreme PRO SDXC card is its write speeds of up to 90MB/s, which allows your camera to handle rapid-fire sequential shooting in both JPEG and RAW with ease and also makes it suitable for 4K video capture.

 Read more: Best memory cards